JonathanAldrich/jonathanaldrich.github.io/_posts/2017-01-04-open-access-for-OOPSLA-and-PACM-PL.md

 ---
 title: Open Access for OOPSLA and PACM PL
 tags: community
+layout: default
 ---

-The SIGPLAN Executive Committee is considering open access for PACM PL and for OOPSLA 2....
+The SIGPLAN Executive Committee is considering open access for PACM PL and for OOPSLA 3....